OpenAI President Greg Brockman wanted a billion dollars — now his stake is worth $30 billion

 “can’t see us turning this into a for-profit without a very nasty fight. i’m just thinking about the office and we’re in the office.
 And his story will correctly be that we weren’t honest with him in the end about still wanting to do the for profit just without him.”

-Judge Yvonne Gonzalez Rogers will make the ultimate decision in the case, as the jury will only focus on the liability phase of the trial, and its verdict will only be advisory.
+Judge Yvonne Gonzalez Rogers will make the ultimate decision in the case, as the jury will focus only on the liability phase of the trial, and its verdict will only be advisory.
 The case is expected to conclude before the end of May.